 There are two Health Centres in DCU, one on Glasnevin campus and one on St Patrick's campus.
-You may contact the Health Centre most convenient for you.
+You may contact the Health Centre most convenient to you.

-Student may book a one-one consultation with a health care professional for health advice.
-Students with illness are assessed/triaged by the nurse and referred to the doctor if necessary.
+Students are assessed/triaged by the nurse and referred to the doctor if necessary.

 We advise students on common sexually transmitted infections.

 Free STI checks are now available from the HSE.

 Please order your home test kit from SH:24 HSE

 Students can book a Preliminary or a full STI check in the Student Health Centre.